How to Spend THREE DAYS in Kyoto: 3-Day Itinerary

 Here are our top three picks:

-Prices vary by season but average around $300 USD per night.
+Prices vary by season but average around ¥45,000 per night ($300 USD).
 Check availability and book this stay online here.

 Located in the Shimogyo district, Hotel Resol Kyoto Shijo Muromachi is a comfortable stay at a moderate price point.
-The rooms are spacious and modern, ranging from Hollywood twin to double rooms.
-There’s also an onsite restaurant which is handy, but you’re also a quick walk from downtown Kyoto’s top spots.
+The rooms are spacious and modern, ranging from Hollywood twins to double rooms.
+There’s also an on-site restaurant, which is handy, but you’re also a quick walk from downtown Kyoto’s top spots.

 Staying in a capsule hotel is a quintessentially Japanese experience, and Glansit Kyoto Kawaramachi is a fantastic place to try it out for a few nights while saving money.
 It offers comfortable, sparkling clean capsules with air-conditioning and free WiFi, plus their own flat screen TVs inside – how cute is that?
 It’s also within walking distance of Gion and a 5-minute walk from the Nishiki Market, so it’s an excellent base for exploring the city.